MG0027/MG0027/README.md

 ###

 <p align="left">Nice to meet you!
-I’m currently a pre-final year student pursuing a BTech in Information Technology.
+I’m currently a final year student pursuing a BTech in Information Technology.
 As a Full Stack Developer and AI enthusiast, I love turning complex problems into clean, efficient solutions.
 Whether it's building scalable web applications or experimenting with machine learning models, I enjoy exploring the endless possibilities that tech has to offer.

 I consider myself a tech nomad — always curious, always learning.
 I thrive on building systems that feel intuitive and perform seamlessly.
 Beyond code, I believe in collaboration, continuous improvement, and contributing to projects that make an impact.